-See your doctor if you notice a change that isn't normal for you or if you have any of the possible signs and symptoms of cancer.
+You should see your doctor if you notice a change that isn't normal for you or if you have any of the possible signs and symptoms of vulval cancer.

-Even if you're worrying about what the symptom might be, you shouldn't delay seeing them.
+Even if you're worrying about what the symptom might be, don't delay seeing them.
 Your worry is unlikely to go away if you don't make an appointment.
-It might not be cancer.
-But if it is, the earlier it is picked up the more likely it is that it can be treated successfully.
+The symptom might not be due to cancer.
+But if it is, the earlier it's picked up the greater the chance of successful treatment.
 You won't be wasting your doctor's time.

 Try not to be embarrassed.
 What you tell your GP is confidential.
 Doctors are used to discussing intimate problems and will try to put you at ease.